AlibabaCloudDocs/ecs/intl.en-US/API Reference/Disk/DescribeDisks.md

 |LockReason|String|security|The security reason why the disk was locked. |
 |PerformanceLevel|String|PL2|The performance level of the ESSD.
 Valid values:

+-   PL0: A single ESSD can deliver up to 10,000 random read/write IOPS.
 -   PL1: A single ESSD can deliver up to 50,000 random read/write IOPS.
--   PL2: A single enhanced SSD can deliver up to 100,000 random read/write IOPS.
+-   PL2: A single ESSD can deliver up to 100,000 random read/write IOPS.
 -   PL3: A single ESSD can deliver up to 1,000,000 random read/write IOPS. |
 |Portable|Boolean|false|Indicates whether the disk is removable. |
 |ProductCode|String|jxsc000204|The product code in Alibaba Cloud Marketplace. |